1988 Royal Doulton English Fine Bone China Bunnykins Baby Bowl:

 For safer choices for your family, please check out THIS post and THIS post!

-These are available for sale on Amazon* (LINK) but I encourage you to NOT purchase these as I have never tested a set that was either Lead-safe or Lead-free.
+These are available for sale on Amazon* (LINK) but I encourage you NOT to purchase these as I have never tested a set that was either Lead-safe or Lead-free.

 As always, please let me know if you have any questions.

-Thank you for reading and for sharing my posts!
+Thank you for reading and sharing these results!

 Tamara Rubin